-Pauillac Bordeaux Wine Guide, with a history of the Pauillac appellation, look at the character and style of the wines, Producer and Chateaux Listings with links to pages on every important property in the Pauillac region with wine tasting notes, histories of the best Pauillac properties, images, technical information and Bordeaux wine buying tips for all the best wines and chateau in the Pauillac appellation.
+Learn everything about Pauillac, top ten facts about Pauillac wines, a look at the character and style of the wines, complete, detailed profiles on all the best wines and vineyards, including wine tasting notes, information on vineyards, winemaking, histories, and wine buying tips for all the top wines and chateau in the Pauillac appellation.

 If you want to read about other Bordeaux wine producers in different Bordeaux appellations: Links to all Bordeaux Wine Producer Profiles If you are interested in learning more about Bordeaux wine, we offer numerous articles on everything about Bordeaux wine, from a history of the Bordeaux region and the famous 1855 Classification, the grapes used to produce Bordeaux wine and even vintage summaries, covering Bordeaux wine from 1900 to today: All About Bordeaux Wine Guide

 Complete Guide to the all the best Chateaux, wines, vineyards and producers in Pauillac:

 Overview of the Pauillac appellation: Pauillac has 1,199 hectares under vine.
 A total of 115 different chateaux maintain vineyards in Pauillac.
 Not all of those growers produce wine, as some prefer selling their harvest to cooperatives.

 On average, 545,000 cases of wine are produced each year in Pauillac.
 It’s important to note, that while the number of Classified Growths in Pauillac is not subject to change, and the AOC boundaries of Pauillac are probably not going to change either, many of the top growths continue to purchase vines to augment the size of their estate.